kurisaW/PSE51-docs/pse51/memcmp/README.md

 Austin Group Defect 448 is applied, adding a requirement that `memcmp()` does not change the setting of `errno` on valid input.

 ---

-*The Open Group Base Specifications Issue 8*
-*IEEE Std 1003.1-2024*
-*Copyright © 2001-2024 The IEEE and The Open Group*